Social Media Fundamentals

 conversational (38%), pass-along value (9%), self-promotion (6%), spam (4%), and news (4%).
 I “unfollow” people whose tweets don’t add value or are exactly the same as their Facebook updates.
 Be sure to give people a special reason to follow you on Twitter.

 LinkedIn is a business-oriented social networking site launched in May 2003 and is mainly used for professional networking.
-It has more than 65 million registered users in more than 200 countries worldwide.
-The purpose of the site is to allow users to maintain a list of people they know and trust in business.
-The people in the list are called Connections.
+It has over 65 million registered users in more than 200 countries worldwide.
+The site aims to allow users to maintain a list of people they know and trust in business.
+The people on the list are called Connections.
 A contact network is then built up consisting of direct connections, second-degree connections,

 When I’m coaching SOHO entrepreneurs one-on-one, I encourage them to invite their customers and vendors to become connections on LinkedIn.
 It’s also useful for them to schedule some time during the week to reach out to their existing connections, learn about their challenges, and see how they could offer assistance.

-Social media alone cannot help you increase sales but is an essential part of your marketing communications strategy.
+Social media alone cannot help you increase sales, but it is essential to your marketing communications strategy.
 Developing quality relationships and building trust will make it easier for your audience to connect with you offline at an event or your store.
 Social media is a new tool that works best when applying the time-tested fundamentals of personal selling.
 People will always do business with people they know, like, and trust.